Darksplat/Flash-Forge-Creator-Pro-conversion-from-Sailfish-to-Klipper-firmware-with-cura/README.md

 #  avrdude -c stk500v2 -p m2560 -P /dev/serial/by-id/usb-MakerBot_Industries_The_Replicator_85633323630351B050C0-if00 -b 57600 -D -U out/klipper.elf.hex

 # See docs/Config_Reference.md for a description of parameters.

+5. Update the config file:

+    ```bash
+    sudo service klipper stop
+    nano ~/creatorpro.cfg
+    sudo service klipper start
+    ```

+   Update the [mcu] section to use the new serial port name.

+Now in the creatorpro.cfg file you need to insert the mcu serial id once again just copy your serial id to the file in place of mine save and close and restart